Fredy Bareiro: Paraguay U20

 Bareiro was selected in Paraguay's 20-man squad for the 2001 FIFA World Youth Championship held in Argentina.
-He was registered with the number #16 shirt and was the only player from his respective club, 12 de Octubre, to be selected in the squad.
+He was registered with the number No. 16 shirt and was the only player from his respective club, 12 de Octubre, to be selected in the squad.
 Drawn into Group F with Ghana, France and Iran, Bareiro would first appear in the tournament in Paraguay's opening fixture, a 2–1 loss against Ghana on 18 June.
 Bareiro was substituted onto the field in the 86th minute for Santiago Salcedo.
 Bareiro would miss the next fixture, a 2–2 draw with France, before being in the starting eleven and playing a full 90-minutes of Paraguay's third and final group stage fixture, a 2–0 victory against Iran on 24 June.
 During the match, Bareiro received a yellow card in the 64th minute.
 Paraguay finished in third place with 4 points, advancing to the knock-out stages as the first of six third placed teams.
 On 28 June, Paraguay defeated Ukraine 2–1 in their Round of 16 clash which saw Bareiro play a full 90-minutes of the fixture.
 Bareiro would again be in the starting line up and play out the entire match of Paraguay's quarter-final fixture, a 1–0 victory over Czech Republic on 1 July.
 On 4 July, Paraguay were defeated 6–0 against hosts Argentina was Bareiro was again in the starting line up and substituted off of the field in the 81st minute for forward Cristian Fatecha.
 On 8 July, Paraguay concluded the tournament being defeated 1–0 against Egypt in the Third place play-off, as Bareiro played a full 90-minutes of the fixture, receiving his second yellow card of the competition in the 58th minute.